Ps. 32:1 Blessed is the man whose transgression is forgiven, Whose sin is covered. . .

 Update on Bethel’s Women’s Ministry

-What the Lord has been doing since we made the announcement in October is amazing!
+The Lord has been doing some amazing things since we made the announcement in October!
 He has been bringing new support from people who believe in what is already going on at Bethel and who are looking for the same kind of faith-based program for women.
-Bethel has already gained new prayer warriors, potential volunteers, potential staff and over $18,000.00 in donations for the Women’s Ministry.
-Praise the Lord with us and please keep praying!
+Bethel has already gained new prayer warriors, potential volunteers, potential staff and over $19,000.00 in donations for the Women’s Ministry.